falkaer/the-guide/m4_real_time_systems/s2_architecture_and_design.md

 to each function call.
 In my opinion, stress on opinion, this would be, in most cases, an example of a dogmatic adherence to a principle.
 Just keep the necessary state inside the components.
 Still as little as possible, though.

-Data-oriented design and branchless programming are important enough concepts that they have gotten their own section which is the very next one.
+[Data-oriented design][1] and branchless programming are important enough concepts that they have gotten their own section which is the very next one.
 It basically boils down to this, instead of having an array of particles, let's have a particle system which has arrays of each component in those particles, as it has to manipulate all the particles anyway.
 Formulating your system as components is a good way to get started with this as you